Learn

 Get started free

 It may surprise many families how few student-athletes receive a full-ride athletic scholarship to play their sport in college.
-It’s important to know that while you may not receive a full-ride athletic scholarship, you can still receive other offers from the programs you are interested in.
+It’s important to know that while you may not receive a full-ride athletic scholarship, you can still receive financial support from the programs you are interested in.

 Let’s break down the different offers you can receive from college programs as you narrow your list.